dhmunro/dudley/README.md

 describe a specific experiment, but by storing `NRUNS` and `NTRIALS` in the data stream, one description can apply to many different streams - perhaps one file for each student in a class.

+Unlike named data arrays, parameter names may be reused within a single dict.
+That is, in addition to shadowing parameters of the same name in an ancestor dict, a parameter may shadow a previously declared parameter of the same name in its own dict.
+Thus, parameters behave like a variable in a function in a C or Python function - their value may change as the function executes:

+    COUNT: i4  # could also be a fixed integer value x = f4[COUNT]  # dimension of x written into stream before x
+    COUNT: i4
+    y = f4[COUNT]  # dimension of y written into stream before y z = f4[COUNT]  # dimension of z same as y, but may differ from x

 Effectively, a dynamic parameter is storing part of the metadata describing the stream in the stream itself.
 This mixing of data and metadata can rapidly get